sveetch/crispy-forms-foundation/docs/install.rst

     Default template pack name used will be ``foundation-5``.

     All other `django-crispy-forms`_ settings option apply, see its documentation for more details.

+#.
+Finally you will need to install Foundation assets in your project.
+For novices, a quick way is to use last `Foundation compiled version from CDN links <http://foundation.zurb.com/sites/docs/installation.html#cdn-links>`_.